dbogatic/crypto_wallet/README.md

 Source: [Pixabay](https://pixabay.com/photos/cryptocurrency-business-finance-3085139/#)
 #

 Crypto wallet allows a user to create private and public crypto keys using hd-wallet-derive tool, that  will be used to execute automated crypto transactions on a local blockchain.
-The end result is [wallet-multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py) which, upon crypto selection (BTC-test, BTC or ETH) by the user, derives private and public keys, creates a crypto transaction after being supplied with recipient's address and the amount, sends a transaction and displays a transaction confirmation.
+The end result is [wallet-multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py) which, upon crypto selection (BTC-test or ETH) by the user, derives private and public keys, creates a crypto transaction after being supplied with recipient's address and the amount, sends a transaction and displays a transaction confirmation.
+Note that crypto transaction is created only for BTC-test and ETH testnet, because BTC is working with real bitcoins on the mainnet.

 This process of crypto wallet creation is broken down in several main steps: